ntop/ntopng/doc/src/plugins/check_gui.rst

   :alt: Threshold Cross GUI
   :scale: 60

-When the `threshold_cross` input builder is used, the user script can specify some additional parameters into the :code:`gui` section:
+When the `threshold_cross` input builder is used, the check can specify some additional parameters into the :code:`gui` section:

 - :code:`field_max`: max value for the threshold field